Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/6. The Sixth Gathering/The Riots of Græslond.md

+#legend , #six , #fidelis
 %%*Græslond, a stupid old english form of Grassland, was an outer rim planet with a population of roughly 3 billion.
-Fidelis's Stones (the shortened form of Whetstones) struggle to contain a revolt from consuming the planet. *
+Fidelis's Stones (the shortened form of Whetstones) struggle to contain a revolt from consuming the planet.
+In this legend, it's told in exaggerated form during the 7th gathering*%%